StancuFlorin/Mac-Keyboard-on-Windows/README.md

 I am using [Magic Keyboard Utilities](https://magicutilities.net/magic-keyboard/features) but I feel the need for few other keyboard shortcuts that are not available by default.

-I used [AutoHotkey](https://www.autohotkey.com) to map the following keys:
+To solve this problem I used [AutoHotkey](https://www.autohotkey.com) to map the following keys:
 - **Command + Q** to quickly close open windows (Alt + F4)
 - **Command + Space** to quickly open the Cortana search menu (Win + S)
 - **Command + Shift + 4** and **Command + Shift + 3** to quickly take print screens (these keys are directly mapped in [LightShot](https://app.prntscr.com) app)